inunotaisho/inunotaisho-angular-node/README.md

 # InuNoTaisho: Angular

-**Important note: The branch of this repo that is `master` is most likely the active version of Angular.
-Branchs that are `angular#` are probaly not running.**
+**Important note: This repo is no longer public.
+App is being changed to have both a front end and the backend repository.
+Please email me if you are a recruiter or employer wishing to see my work.
+I will be willing to grant access to those seeking my services.**

-This is the Angular 8 fullstack version of my website which will be the upgrade for www.ebseiten.com.
+This is the Angular 7 fullstack version of my website which will be the upgrade for www.ebseiten.com.

 Its about 62% of the way complete.
 It runs so long as you have `mongodb`.

-Plans are in the works to migrate the backend from `es5` to `TypeScript`.
+We are using `TypeScript` both frontend and backend.
+However, it will not work in this repo, so it will be running using a js stack.

 First clone this repo.
 Before taking futher steps, make sure you have `nodejs` and `npm` installed.
 Then run `npm install` to install all required `node_modules`.